Frequently Asked Questions

 These tools help you with the task of reading fast from the Ethereum blockchain – but you would still need to run your own archive node in the network.
 This is part of the service eth.events provides so that you do not have to set up and maintain any infrastructure yourself.

 Our complete enterprise stack also does the ETL work for you: draining the data from the Geth / Parity node, translating to and enriching it with human readable information (e.g. via smart contract ABIs) and putting it in a fast Elasticsearch index.
-Via our API you can use the Elasticsearch Query DSL to get the data relevant for your use case straight away and focus on your core business.
+Via our API you can either use the Elasticsearch Query DSL or the Postgre SQL to get the data relevant for your use case straight away and focus on your core business.

 How does eth.events compare to The Graph?